Applications to the DigiK

 Award Procedure and Call for Preparatory Projects for Network Proposals

-After evaluating the previous funding measures of DigiK in the form of profiling and perspective projects in research as well as teaching-related projects and the funds invested so far, the Executive Board of the University of Bern decided to launch an additional funding line for establishing larger innovative network structures within the university following a suggestion of the DigiK.
-These should be designed to be sustainable, interfaculty and integrative, promote synergies between existing research units and centers, and have the potential to establish a novel research association/center and/or to apply for an NCCR or comparable research focus areas.
-To explore these potentials and underscore the cross-faculty nature, this funding line does not require matching funds from faculties.
-Instead, applicants are obliged to submit a third-party funding proposal of a comparable amount to the funding sum during the first half of the funding period.
-If this is not approved, the applicants are obliged to resubmit the third-party funding proposal promptly.
+In addition to DigiK's previous funding measures in the form of profile raising projects and perspective projects in research as well as teaching-related projects and the funds invested to date, DigiK launched an additional funding line in the last Call 2024 to establish larger innovative network structures within the University of Bern as part of its Digitalization Strategy 2030.
+These should be sustainable, interfaculty and integrative, promote synergies between existing research units and centers and, if possible, have the potential to establish a new type of research network/center and/or to apply for an NCCR or comparable research focus.
+A network project is intended to create a basis at the level of digitalization research that will give UniBE a locational advantage in the long term and beyond the project and attract excellence.
+Particular emphasis is placed on this aspect of sustainability.
+In order to explore this potential and to emphasize the fact that it transcends faculty boundaries, no matching funds are required from faculties in this funding line, but applicants are obliged to submit an application for third-party funding during the first half of the funding period in a comparable amount to the funding amount.
+If this is not approved, applicants are obliged to resubmit the third-party funding application in a timely manner.

 Brief Description